Search This Blog

 When the episode started, it had a bit of a dark beginning.
 The story starts out with a flashback of the school in 1966 with a dark person with snake tattoos on their arms and hides something that the audience can't see, plus you got guards chasing that mysterious figure around.
 With an opening like that, not only does it give you chills, but also makes the audience eager to know what's going on, who is that person, and what was that thing the person was hiding.
 After that creepy opening we then bounce forward to the present where the story really takes place.

-The actress who plays Alix makes the character likable by showing her feelings by sticking with her friend even when he's turned bad; and she tries to save the world.
+The actress who plays Alix makes the character likable by showing her feelings by sticking with her friend even when he's turned bad.
 Instead of being scared with over the top facial expressions, her scared faces look realistic.
 Still, there's something about the character I found kind of either boring or uninteresting, but I can't really think of the reason why.
 The kid who plays Dean, however, is not interesting.
 Betty Ann (Narrator) explains his character, but the actor doesn't really show it, he just looks like someone you'd see as an extra.
 When he becomes hypnotized, he stops from being uninteresting to an actor who looks confused with his role.
 Yeah, he's bad, but I do think he did a decent job in the climax, but that's up until the real villain appears.

 Even though the story does have a few gaps, it's still written well.The acting's ok, it could have been worse.I think what brought out the episodes darkness are the visuals.The dark setting for the secret room in the school is awesome; the special effects for the cauldron scenes are cool; and the design for the snake staff is neat.
 The ending also hints a sequel and "The Midnight Society" thinks there might be one, so maybe the sequel will be better than this episode.